 But these locations are often found in neighborhoods where Angelenos live and work.
 That’s why we believe all filming should be conducted with professionalism, courtesy and respect.

 FilmLA helps coordinate film permits and works closely with public authorities to make sure filming in your community is legal and safe.

-We invite you to contact us at any time.
+We invite you to contact us .
 FilmLA is open from 8 a.m. to 6 p.m.
-Monday through Friday, but our on-call line is available 24/7 including holidays and weekends.
+Monday through Friday.

 Frequently Asked Questions About Filming On-Location